YashK2803/chat-encryption-decryption/README.md

-# Encryption Decryption Project
+# Chat Encryption Decryption
-**Yash, Harshit, Anant**
-April 9, 2025

 ## Neural Encryption Decryption
 A secure message transmission simulator built with Tkinter GUI and a PyTorch-based autoencoder model.
 Users can act as a Sender, Attacker, or Receiver, tamper with encrypted messages, and visually observe decrypted results.

 ## Overview
 Neural Encryption Chat demonstrates how neural networks can be applied to simulate encryption and decryption in communication.
 The tool includes:
 • **Sender**: Inputs a plaintext message that gets encoded using a trained autoencoder.
 • **Attacker**: Modifies the message with a tampering slider and sends it forward.
 • **Receiver**: Attempts to decode the original message, with feedback on tampering.

 ## Requirements